junghoon-1999/Formula1-Strategy/README.md

 # Results

-The total loss using the MAE was
+The total loss using the MAE was 228 meters the total race track being 5412 meters.

 ## Average loss per driver across different iterations